 To achieve the additional 40 F on their existing Cleaver-Brooks watertube boiler, RFMCO and Cleaver-Brooks pioneered a novel solution by calculating the exact location of a second, higher temperature exhaust flue-gas opening to feed the additional heat.

 Superheater Upgrade Results

 • Additional 40 degrees Fahrenheit superheat.

 • Additional steam from 30 percent existing flue gas.

 • Effective use of the slip stream of gas.

-The RFMCO engineering team creatively and cost-effectively fulfilled the power plant’s long-term needs of increased steam quality by adding the low operating cost of an external 20HP blower motor to their existing unit.
+The RFMCO engineering team creatively and cost-effectively fulfilled the power plant’s long-term needs of increased steam quality by custom-engineering external equipment onto their existing unit.